-6L.
+7K.
 What evidence is there to demonstrate that the allocation is viable and deliverable within the plan period?
 What is the situation with regards land ownership and developer interest?

-Delivery of the allocation, including all infrastructure required by Policy 1.3, has been found to be viable in the Local Plan Viability Assessment (see document EBC04).
-The proposed allocation is under a single ownership, with developer commitments pending the sites allocation through the appropriate local plan process.
-The Borough Council has worked closely with the site promoters since its emergence as a potential allocation as part of the Strategic Call for Sites process carried out across the Greater Nottingham Housing Market Area in 2019.
-More recently it has been the subject of formal pre application discussions.
+Delivery of the allocation including all infrastructure required by Policy 1.4 has been found to be viable in the Local Plan Viability Assessment (see document EBC04).
+The proposed allocation is under a single ownership with developer commitments pending the sites allocation through the appropriate local plan process.
+The Council has worked closely with the site promotors since its emergence as a potential allocation.
+More recently the promoters have submitted a full planning application which is currently under consideration (ref: ERE/0923/0024).

-6M.
+7L.
 How will the site be brought forward for development?
 What mechanisms will there be to ensure a comprehensive and co-ordinated approach to development, ensuring that infrastructure requirements are provided?

-The development will be brought forward through a single outline planning application.
+The site will be brought forward by the planning application which has been submitted to the Council.
 The infrastructure requirements identified in the policy will then be delivered as conditions of Section 106 agreements associated with a planning consent, as appropriate.

-6N.
-What is the expected timescale and rate of development, and is this realistic?
+7M.
+What is the expected timescale and rate of development and is this realistic?

-As set out in the Erewash Housing Trajectory (see document EBH3a), development is expected to commence in Year 3 of the first five years of the plan period and contribute a total of 250 dwellings to the Five-Year Housing Land Supply.
+As set out in the Erewash Housing Trajectory (see document EBH3a), development is expected to commence in Year 3 of the first five years of the plan period and contribute a total of 200 dwellings to the Five Year Housing Land Supply.

-6O.
+7N.
 Overall, is the allocation justified, effective and consistent with national planning policy?